devanfarrell/redux-dogma/README.md

 ## Purpose

-The **redux-dogma** project is a redux abstraction for rapid prototypes with two goals in mind.
-The first goal is to ditch the `switch`.
-Standard redux code makes following actions through code difficult.
-This is, in part, because reducers have to be mentally mapped to actions rather than being colocated.
-The second goal was to remove as much boilerplate as possible.
+The **redux-dogma** project is a redux abstraction for rapid prototypes with a few goals in mind.
+First, is to have a strong typing abstraction for redux.
+All actions have typed payloads and reducer structures are propagated to the action handlers.
+The next goal is to ditch the `switch`.
+Low-level redux code makes following actions through code difficult, this is, in part, because reducers have to be mentally mapped to actions rather than being colocated.
+Finally, last goal was to remove as much boilerplate as possible.

 This package is not a one size fits all solution to redux development.
 It comes built in with [redux-saga](https://www.npmjs.com/package/redux-saga) which is overkill for most applications.